lamminhchien/Crypto-Trading-Bot-Research-demo/README.md

 ## Project Showcase (Code Demo)

-As the core trading logic and proprietary strategy parameters are a key part of this research, the full source code is not publicly available [user_prompt].
+As the core trading logic and proprietary strategy parameters are a key part of this research, the full source code is not publicly available.
 However, here are key architectural components demonstrating the project's capabilities.

 ### Showcase 1: Transformer-based Feature Extractor

-This is the core `ExtractorTransformer` class, which combines TCNs and a **Transformer Encoder** [user_prompt] to process market data and account data into a single state vector for the RL agent.
+This is the core `ExtractorTransformer` class, which combines TCNs and a **Transformer Encoder**  to process market data and account data into a single state vector for the RL agent.

 ```python
 class ExtractorTransformer(BaseFeaturesExtractor):